Tuesday, 29 July 2025

 Please note that T.L.'s genius has provided inspiration for a handful of other parody patter-songs; these are summarized at the bottom of this post.

 PARODY-LYRICS LINK: The lyrics for this song constituted one of Giorgio's earliest submissions to the online parody-lyrics website at AmIRight.com.
-And, should you prefer, they are also displayed without the chord-indications on our blogsite "Daily Illustrated Nonsense"; click HERE.
+And, should you prefer, they are also displayed (without the chord-indications), and with additional information on the derivation of this parody-piece on our blogsite "Daily Illustrated Nonsense"; click HERE.

 NO ELEMENTS